JasonGardner-code/GlitchNet/README.md

 1. Download the repo.

-2. Chmod +x glitchnet.sh
+2. Change permissions with 'chmod +x glitchnet.sh'

-3. sudo ./glitchnet.sh
+3. Then ensure your interface is ready with ifconfig.
+If it's not visible run sudo ifconfig wlan0 up.

+4. Now just run the script with 'sudo ./glitchnet.sh'

-4. In burp suite setup your invisible proxy to intercept the traffic that has been redirected.
+4. In BurpSuite setup your invisible proxy to intercept the traffic that has been redirected.

 6. On the mobile device search for the Wi-Fi SSID "GlitchNet".
 The first password will be Test@123.
 Please change this when you run it.